timroster/digidevcon-iks/workshop/README.md

 In the exercises that follow you will see the actual command to run, followed by a separate example of running the command with the expected output.
 You only need to run the first example and never need to run a command you see preceded by a "$".
 You can even use the copy button on the right side of the command to make copying easier.
 {% endhint %}

 Ready?
-Let's get started by [setting up a web terminal and getting the code](exercise-0/README.md)
+Let's get started by [setting up a Kubernetes cluster](exercise-0a/README.md)